robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_1/README.md

 The VotingEnsemble, an ensemble model generated through AutomML, stands out as the top-performing model.
 It boasts an impressive accuracy rate of **91.49%**.
 In comparison, the LogicRegression model, supported by HyperDrive in Scikit-learn, achieves an accuracy of **91.08%**.
 This signifies that the VotingEnsemble model outperforms the LogicRegression model by a margin of **0.41%** in terms of accuracy, showcasing its superiority in predictive capabilities in this scenario.

 ## Scikit-learn Pipeline
+**Pipeline architecture**

+The pipeline architecture involves several components orchestrated to train a machine-learning model.
+Here's an overview:

+Python Training Script (train.py): This script contains the code responsible for training the model.
+It likely includes data preprocessing, model fitting, and evaluation steps.

+Tabular Dataset from UCI ML Repository: This dataset sourced from the UCI ML Repository serves as the input data for training the machine learning model.
+It contains the information required for model learning and prediction.

+Scikit-learn Logistic Regression Algorithm: This algorithm, provided by Scikit-learn, is utilized for model training.
+It's a linear classification algorithm used to predict categorical outcomes based on input features.

+Azure HyperDrive: The Scikit-learn Logistic Regression model is connected to Azure HyperDrive, which functions as a hyperparameter tuning engine.
+HyperDrive explores different hyperparameter configurations to optimize the model's performance, enhancing its accuracy or other specified metrics.

+Jupyter Notebook on Compute Instance: The training run is managed and executed through a Jupyter Notebook hosted on a compute instance.
+This notebook likely coordinates data loading, model training, hyperparameter tuning setup, and monitoring of the training process.

+The architecture diagram, credited to Udacity's MLEMA Nanodegree, provides a visual representation of the logical flow of these components, showcasing how they interact and contribute to the model training process.
 ![Image Alt Text](Artifacts/Pipeline_Sklearn.png)

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**